 If none of the above methods worked for you, don’t worry.
 It might be time to try something more powerful.

-Use a Data Recovery Software and Retrieve Deleted Download Folders
+Use a Data Recovery Software and Retrieve Deleted Download Files & Folders

 If you exhausted all of the alternatives we suggested, do not panic.
 Sometimes, it is difficult to retrieve downloads using these methods.
 However, using Data Recovery Tools, you can quickly recover and restore your deleted files.
 Especially if you have permanently deleted your files, you cannot get your files back without data recovery software.